ChenTechGit/dotfiles/README.md

 > [!WARNING]
 > ALL, of these dotfiles are **UNMAINTAINED**

-This branch contains ALL, of my dotfiles.
+This branch contains all my unused dotfiles.
 Including these:
 1. Awesome WM
 2. Alacritty